CF1004/Superstore_Sales_-_Profit/README.md

 1. Download the `.twbx` file included in this repository.
 2. Open it in **Tableau Public** (free version available at [public.tableau.com](https://www.tableau.com/community/public)).
-3. Click on a State in order for all other charts to update and show only data for this specific state.
+3. Click on a State in order for all other charts to update and show only data for this specific State.

 ## 🔍 Key Insights
 - Technology drives strong revenue growth.